Supported File Formats

 SubRip (SRT)

 This format uses .srt files, format identifier is "srt".
 Widely used subtitle format, it uses HTML tags for formatting, though it is usually not heavily formatted (as opposed to SubStation).
-Implemented in pysubs2.subrip.SubripFormat.
+Implemented in pysubs2.formats.subrip.SubripFormat.

 Changed in version 1.4.0: Added option to keep SubStation override tags in SRT output.
 This is useful if your SRT file uses tags like {\i1} instead of <i>.